NorthernMechatronics/tflm_digits/training_files/README.md

 ### Data augmentation

 [Data augmentation](https://www.tensorflow.org/tutorials/images/data_augmentation) relies on artificially changing the original dataset by adding new images that are slightly modified.
 This suggests that some of the images have transformed in some way, such as inducing a slant, zooming in and out of the images or shifting the height of the image.
 The goal of this is to increase the breadth of the images within the dataset so that the model habituates to images taken in different situations – in other words, it aims to prevent overfitting.
 Keras and Tensorflow offer [ImageDataGenerator](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator), which can then be used during the model fitting process.
-As of Tensorflow 2.13.0, this function has been deprecated.
+As of the time of writing, this function is deprecated.

 ### Train the model